 Lazy eye (amblyopia) is reduced vision in one eye caused by abnormal visual development early in life.
 The weaker — or lazy — eye often wanders inward or outward.

 Amblyopia generally develops from birth up to age 7 years.
-It is the leading cause of decreased vision in one eye among children.
+It is the leading cause of decreased vision among children.
 Rarely, lazy eye affects both eyes.

 Early diagnosis and treatment can help prevent long-term problems with your child's vision.
-Lazy eye can usually be corrected with glasses or contact lenses, or eye patches.
-Sometimes surgery is required.
+The eye with poorer vision can usually be corrected with glasses or contact lenses, or patching therapy.

 Signs and symptoms of lazy eye include: